OleksandraMakarets/rock-paper-scissors/README.md

 - __JSHint JavaScript Validator__ No errors were found when passing through the official [(JSHint JavaScript Validator) validator](media/javascriptvalidator.png)

 - __Accessibility__   I confirmed that the colors and fonts chosen are easy to read and accessible by running it through ![Lighthouse](media/lighthouse.png)

+### Bugs

+#### Solved bugs

+- When I played the game, the opening results were too large and made a scrollable screen window, which was inconvenient.
+  - I discovered that due to the large size of the pictures, the indents and the maximum height of the container.
+That's why I made them smaller and the game already fits on a normal screen without scrolling.
+- The X to close the modal window was too small, hard to see.
+  - I made it much bigger so it's perfectly visible now.

+### Unfixed Bugs

+- No unfixed bugs